lesampietro/cub3d/README.md

 # cub3d
+(DOOM like FPS)

-SUGGESTION: run the Labyrinth Map:
+SUGGESTION:

+enter:
+make bonus

+run the Column Map, or any other map at /maps/bonus/:
-./cub3D ./maps/labyrinth.cub
+./cub3D_bonus ./maps/labyrinth.cub

-Let's build a doom-like map and interface from sketch.
-This projects is based on Wolfenstein 3D, the first FPS game ever.

 # OBJECTIVE:

-Collect all souls and don't die.
+Collect all souls, kill all enemies and don't die.

 # CONTROLS: